softwaresecured/burp-selenium-scripter/README.md

 ```

 # Tips
-- To update Burp's cookie jar call `updateCookieJar` at the end of your script
+- To update Burp's cookie jar call `updateCookieJar` at the end of your script.
-- You might need to add delays for JavaScript events to happen
+- You might need to add delays for JavaScript events to happen.
-- Scripts will always be disabled on project load because the script execution environment isn't locked down
+- Scripts will always be disabled on project load because the script execution environment isn't locked down.

 # Advanced case with MFA or Authorization Headers
 Login flows that require the insertion of MFA tokens can be handled with [Multi-TOTP Authenticator](https://github.com/portswigger/multi-totp-authenticator).
 Simply set the MFA